Jsparrow/dashboard/docs/README.md

 ## jSparrow 4.0.0 and jSparrow Maven Plugin 3.7.0 Released

-We are excited to announce the midsummer release comes with a major update to **jSparrow 4.0.0**.
+We are excited to announce that this midsummer release comes with a major update to **jSparrow 4.0.0**.
 The key new feature in this release is the **jSparrow Marker**.
-Additionally, 3 more rules for refactoring JUnit tests are added to the jSparrow rule set, thus increasing the total number of refactoring rules to *98*.
+Additionally, 3 more rules for refactoring JUnit tests are added to the jSparrow rule set, thus reaching a total of **98 rules**.

 ### jSparrow Markers.

-For the first time, we introduce **jSparrow Markers** to help developers mitigate issues and code smells in real time, while writing new code.
+For the first time, we introduce **jSparrow Markers** to help developers mitigate issues and code smells in real-time, while writing new code.

 ![jSparrow Markers](/dashboard/img/jSparrowMarker.gif)